operfetti/oliviaperfetti-repository/ClimateAction.md

 (2) Focus on just one of either "modelled domestic pathways" or "fair share" (the audience could scroll to see the other one, but it's too much to see at once)

 ### Final thoughts
-Overall, I think that this method was very helpful for evaluating the data visualization.
-One measure that might not be captured is what does the audience do with this information afterwards?
-For example, on this site it might be helpful to include information in the overview on how to take action (calling elected officials, etc.)
+Overall, I think that Few's critique method was helpful for evaluating the data visualization.
+One measure that might not be captured in this method is what does the audience do with this information afterwards?
+For example, it might be helpful to include information in the overview on how to take action (calling elected officials, etc.)

 ## My initial revision